nkorb/blog/content/whoami.md

 I occasionally [tweet](https://twitter.com/nkorbbb) and upload some of my photos on [500px](https://500px.com/nkorbb).

-I also maintain a [LinkedIn](https://linkedin.com/in/nkorb) profile with more details about my professional life.

 If you want to communicate with me, you can reach me at my personal email, nkorb (+b) (a t) (google's)mail (ddott) com.
 I prefer plain text emails.